Narrative of the abduction phenomenon: Conference

 During an interrogation session, one party involved in the abduction will question the other.
 This can mean that the witness is permitted to ask questions of his captors or that the entities will ask questions of the experiencer.
 The entities usually ask about aspects of human life that appear to puzzle them.
-Dr. Bullard notes: "Time, life-spans, emotions and the individuality of humans seem to be recurrent topics."
+Bullard notes: "Time, life-spans, emotions and the individuality of humans seem to be recurrent topics."
 The aliens also sometimes question the abductees about life on earth, or on their reproductive practices.
 In some cases, the aliens make inquiries about advanced scientific concepts, such as theoretical physics or neutron bomb technologies, apparently under the assumption that all humans are familiar with these concepts.

 The explanatory segment is a phase where the abductors will explain their motives to their captive, why the abductee was chosen as opposed to another human, or other things relating to the abduction phenomenon.
 Sometimes the entities will apologize for the cruel treatment they gave the abductee when they subjected them to being kidnapped and the medical examination.
 The entities often appear reluctant to disclose certain pieces of information, especially regarding their origins.
 Sometimes it seems like the entities are being dishonest towards the alleged experiencer.
-No two abduction claimants in the three hundred studied by Dr. Bullard gave identical places of origin for the aliens that allegedly abducted them.
+No two abduction claimants in the three hundred studied by Bullard gave identical places of origin for the aliens that allegedly abducted them.

 The task assignment phase, if present, involves a request or command from the abductors to the experiencer to be performed on their behalf.
 Usually the assigned task is some form of reconnaissance or information gathering, often related to human emotion or everyday life.
 Implicit in the assignment is the idea that the experiencer will be abducted again in the future.

 Warnings are sometimes given by the entities about the possibilities of future calamity resulting from current trends in human society such as warfare and the development of weapons of mass destruction or pollution and environmental concerns.
 Sometimes the entities go a step farther and issue specific prophecies of future disaster.
 The entities often claim that they will attempt to help humanity recover in the aftermath of the prophesied calamity.
 At times, abduction claimants have reported that specific dates were given to them for a disaster to occur, yet none of these specific prophecies has ever come to pass.